ruizhang1996/ruizhang1996.github.io/content/publication/osst/index.md

 ---
-title: "Optimal Sparse Regression Trees"
+title: "Optimal Sparse Survival Trees"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here